Sex offender

 A sex offender (sexual offender, sex abuser, or sexual abuser) is a person who has committed a sex crime.
 What constitutes a sex crime differs by culture and legal jurisdiction.
 The majority of convicted sex offenders have convictions for crimes of a sexual nature; however, some sex offenders have simply violated a law contained in a sexual category.
-Some of the serious crimes which usually result in a mandatory sex-offender classification are sexual assault, statutory rape, bestiality, child sexual abuse, incest, rape, and sexual imposition.
+Some of the serious crimes which result in a mandatory sex-offender classification are sexual assault, statutory rape, bestiality, child sexual abuse, incest, and rape.

+Some sex offenders are deemed too dangerous to society to be released and are subjected to civil confinement – indefinite continuing incarceration, which is supposed to, but does not always, provide meaningful treatment to the offender.
 Sex offender registration laws in the United States may also classify less serious offenses as sexual offenses requiring sex offender registration.
-In some states public urination, having sex on a beach, or unlawful imprisonment of a minor also constitute sexual offenses requiring registration.
+In some states public urination, having sex on a beach, or unlawful imprisonment of a minor also constitute sexual offenses.

 Overview

 In looking at various types of offenses, an example of a digital obscenity offense is child pornography.
 In the modern world of technology, many jurisdictions are reforming their laws to prevent the over-prosecution of sex offenders and focusing on crimes involving a victim.
-The term sexual predator is often used to describe a sex offender or any of the "tier offenders"; however, only the category just below sexually-violent sexual predator is reserved for a severe or repeated sex offender: sexual predator.
+The term sexual predator is often used to describe a sex offender or any of the "tier offenders"; however, only the category just below sexually violent sexual predator is reserved for a severe or repeated sex offender: sexual predator.

 In the United States, the Adam Walsh Act (AWA) proposed to provide funding to each jurisdiction which would agree to incorporate its Act into their law.
 In the few jurisdictions accepting the agreement, there are Tier I, Tier II, or Tier III sex offenders.
 Individuals convicted of petty crimes not covered by the AWA are still liable to abide by the previous regulations denoting them as a sex offender (or habitual sex offender, sexual predator, sexually violent sexual predator, or child-victim offender).

 In the United States, the United Kingdom, and other countries, a convicted sex offender is often required to register with the respective jurisdiction's sex offender registry.
 In the U.S., registry databases are often open to the public.
 Sexual offenders are sometimes classified by level.
 The highest-level offenders generally must register for their entire lives; low-level offenders may only need to register for a period of time.